-- Instructional staff given classroom observation schedule or information. - Schedule meetings for the month (grade levels, department meetings, parent meetings). - Take stock of student/school fundraising efforts and/or discuss with PTA/PTO, athletics dept. - Do you have a plan for how to notify staff in an emergency?
-(Phone tree, email, Just Remind phone app?) - Teachers have been given current IEPs for students with learning differences-review of classroom accommodations. - Staff have been given time in PLCs to determine pacing for standards and assessment schedules. - Finalize school improvement plan-communicated to all stakeholders. - Preparations have begun for fall parent/teacher conferences. - What does your evaluation timeline look like?
-Communicate with supervisor and be prepared to share YOUR goals for the year.
+- Give instructional staff classroom observation schedule or information. - Schedule meetings for the month (grade levels, department meetings, parent meetings). - Do a final walkthrough with the custodian. - Take stock of student/school fundraising efforts and/or discuss with PTA/PTO, athletics department. - Do you have a plan for how to notify staff in an emergency?
+(Phone tree, email, Just Remind phone app?) - Schedule safety drills. - Review all school safety drill protocols and procedures. - Teachers have been given current IEPs and 504s for students with learning differences-review of classroom accommodations. - Develop staff professional learning plan (include SPED). - Plan inclusive school spirit activities to celebrate students and staff. - Schedule an admin-counselor meeting. - Review the student activity calendar. - Establish a shared decision-making process. - Meet with ASB coordinator and student council for beginning of school activities.